jishida/react-mvvm/README.md

 class IncrementViewModel {
   count = observable(0);

-  // proxy function needs to be called after the Observable bject has been created. state = proxy<IncrementViewModel>(this, 'state');
+  // proxy function needs to be called after all Observable objects have been created. state = proxy<IncrementViewModel>(this, 'state');

   increment = () => {